FAQs - Joining KiwiSaver

 If an employee does not opt out of KiwiSaver after the first eight weeks of employment, their savings are locked in until the employee reaches the age of 65.

-There are some exceptions - early withdrawals may be permitted for first home purchase, significant financial hardship, serious illness, death, or permanent emigration (terms and conditions apply).
+There are some exceptions - early withdrawals may be permitted for first home purchase, significant financial hardship, serious illness, life shortening congenital conditions, death, or permanent emigration (terms and conditions apply).

 How easy is it to change KiwiSaver provider?